 Mark Campbell, PT, MSPT, OCS, CMPT

 Mark Campbell, PT, MSPT, OCS, CMPT earned his Bachelor of Science degree in Psychology from Colorado State University and his Master of Science degree in Physical Therapy from the University of Colorado Health Sciences Center.
 Mark is a Board certified specialist in Orthopaedics.
 He holds a Certificate of Manual Physical Therapist through the North American Institute of Manual Therapy.
-Mark's areas of specialization include Spine evaluation and treatment, vestibular disorders, foot and ankle disorders, pre and postoperative care, orthotics fabrication, and trigger point dry needling.
+Mark's areas of specialization include Spine evaluation and treatment, vestibular disorders, foot and ankle disorders, pre and postoperative care, orthotics fabrication, pelvic floor rehabilitation, and trigger point dry needling.
 He began working with patients in Ladakh, India in 2007 in conjunction with the Dzi Foundation and REWA.
 In 2015, he instructed courses in Orthopaedic and Manual Physical Therapy and treated patients at the Danang Orthopaedic Hospital in Vietnam.

 Mark is the Owner and President of Peak Performance Therapy and has been working in the Telluride area since 1998.
 In his spare time he enjoys kayaking, triathlon, skiing, and gardening.

-Candace Good, PT
+Candice Good, PT

 Candice Good, PT earned her Bachelor of Science degree in Physical Therapy from California State University Long Beach in 1997.
 A California native, born and raised in Yosemite National Park, she was lured to the Colorado mountains in 1998 by the champagne powder, and has made it her home ever since.
-She has been working in the Telluride region since 1999 and specializes in Orthopaedics, Sport Injury Rehabilitation, and Manual Therapy.
+She has been working in the Telluride region since 1999 and specializes in Orthopaedics, Sport Injury Rehabilitation, Pelvic Floor Rehabilitation and Manual Therapy.
 Her background includes work with all patient populations and working in the district schools for the past 2 years with children with developmental delays.

 She is an avid skier, mountain biker, and enjoys time spent with her two daughters camping and exploring the mountains.